 Voluntarily Stopping of Eating and Drinking (VSED): An article on hastening death by fasting, published by the Death with Dignity organization.

-Final Exit Network: This organization provides information to terminally ill people who wish to end their suffering but live in states where Medical Aid in Dying (MAiD) is not legal.
+Final Exit Network: This organization provides information to terminally ill people who wish to end their suffering but live in states where Medical Aid in Dying (MAID) is not legal or people who do not qualify for MAID.
 Read this article in The Atlantic for some perspective on the organization’s history and experiences.

-End of Life Options New Mexico: This nonprofit organization was formed to provide support to people seeking to implement the Elizabeth Whitefield End-of-Life Options Act in New Mexico.
-Their web site provides details about the law, how to access medical assistance in dying, residency requirements, and much more.
+End of Life Options New Mexico: This nonprofit organization was formed to provide support to people seeking to implement the Elizabeth Whitefield End-of-Life Options Act in New Mexico and provides information on all legal end-of-life options in the state.
+Their web site provides details about the law, how to access medical aid in dying, residency requirements, and much more.